-(b) Principles of Consolidation
+(b) Principles of Consolidation and Basis of Presentation

 The consolidated financial statements include the accounts of Kratos and its wholly-owned subsidiaries for which all intercompany transactions have been eliminated in consolidation.
 Kratos and its subsidiaries are collectively referred to herein as the "Company."